Tata Institute of Social Sciences: Hyderabad

-TISS Hyderabad came into being with the approval of Academic Council and Governing Board of TISS.
-The Registrations under Societies Registrations Act and Public Trust Act of the TISS Mumbai are valid for TISS Hyderabad as well.
-TISS Mumbai provides oversight to matters of admission, instruction, evaluation of TISS Hyderabad and confers TISS degrees.
+TISS Hyderabad came into being with the approval of the Academic Council and Governing Board of TISS.
+The Registrations under the Societies Registrations Act and Public Trust Act of TISS Mumbai are valid for TISS Hyderabad as well.
+TISS Mumbai provides oversight in matters of admission, instruction, evaluation of TISS Hyderabad and confers TISS degrees.
 Currently, it operates from two campuses: one in Alimineti Madhava Reddy Andhra Pradesh Academy of Rural Development (AMR-APARD) in Rajendranagar, and the other in Roda Mistry School of Social Work in Gachibowli.
 At the invitation of the Government of Telangana, TISS is in the process of setting up a 100 acres campus in Kothur Mandal, Mahabubnagar district.

-Guwahati

-TISS Guwahati has been set up at the behest of the government of Assam and the Ministry of Department of North East Region, Government of India.
-TISS Guwahati has been contributing to the development sector in the North East through a well-conceived Diploma Programme in Community Organisation and Development Practice since June 2009.
-Currently, TISS Guwahati is operating out of an interim campus in the heart of the city in Guwahati.

-TISS Guwahati commenced offering the Five Year Integrated Masters programme from 2012 until 2017 along with two years master's degree programme in Social Work and Ecology, Environment and Sustainable Development.
-Now the integrated degree has been changed into 3 year bachelor's course.
-Several new academic programmes are being offered beyond the existing programmes from the academic year 2014–15.

-The campus space is equipped with a cyber library, conference hall, and classrooms with provisions for video conferencing.
-Student hostels separately for men and women are available.
-These are managed and maintained by TISS.
-A full-fledged campus is being established on 15 acres of land located within the Assam Engineering College campus.
+TISS has four campuses in all, with Mumbai and Tuljapur in Maharashtra, Hyderabad in Telangana, and Guwahati in Assam being the fourth.

 Governance

 The institute has a governing board nominated by the Government of India, Government of Maharashta, the University of Mumbai and the University Grants Commission along with representatives from the institute faculty.
-S. Ramadorai, vice chairman, TCS and Advisor to the Prime Minister of India, is the current honorary chairperson of TISS.
 The chairperson of the governing board has functions similar to that of the chancellor of a conventional university.
 The academic council decides matters of academic nature and comprises faculty drawn from the institute's 4 campuses and as well as 6 external experts.

-Director
+Vice Chancellor

-The director of the institute acts as both the academic and administrative head.
-This position is similar to that of the vice-chancellor of any university.
-From February 2018, Shalini Bharat serves as director.
+The Vice Chancellor of the institute acts as both the academic and administrative head.
+The current VC is Prof. Badri Narayan Tiwari.